Glued To My Crafts

 Zebra Craft Using A Plastic Fork On Paper

 At Glued To My Crafts, we LOVE thinking outside the box!
-Today we going to show YOU how easy it is to take an ordinary plastic fork {possibly from your party stash} and turn it into a paint brush for a creative abstract zebra craft idea!
+Today we going to show YOU how easy it is to take an ordinary plastic fork {possibly from your party stash} and turn it into a paint brush for a creative abstract zebra preschool craft idea!

 This striped zebra art project includes easy to find craft materials that are probably in your home right now.
 All you need is our free provided zebra head printable, white cardstock paper, black craft paint and a plastic fork.
 That’s it!
 Not to mention – the steps are even EASIER to follow since all you have to do is “paint” the various zebra stripes on the paper, with just a few strokes of the fork.
 Nothing too elaborate and you kids {if they want too} can go as simple or as WILD as they want on their painted stripes.